-The facilities and commands on the Start Page are made available through the 'Open' and 'New' options, the 'Recent' list and the 'Open a Portal' option.
+The facilities and commands on the Start Page are made available through the 'Open' and 'New' options, the 'Recent' and 'Pinned' lists and the 'Open a Portal' option.

-Notice that when you open Enterprise Architect for the first time, the Browser window contains the option '<click to open project>'.
+Notice that when you initially open Enterprise Architect, the Browser window contains the option '<click to open project>'.
 This has the same effect as the 'New > Manage Projects' option, described in the New table.

-Opened by default on startup of Enterprise Architect.
+Opened by default on start up of Enterprise Architect.

-Ribbon Start > Desktop > Workspaces > Show Start Page --- --
+Ribbon Start > Desktop > Workspaces > Show Start Page